Divorce in New Jersey (2026)

 Overview of New Jersey Divorce Law

 New Jersey offers both no-fault and fault-based grounds for divorce, giving spouses flexibility in how they approach the process.
-The most common path is a no-fault filing based on “irreconcilable differences” that have lasted for 18 months or more and offer no reasonable prospect of reconciliation.
-This is codified under N.J.S.A.
-2A:34-2.
+The most common path is a no-fault filing based on “irreconcilable differences” that have caused the breakdown of the marriage for a period of six months or more and offer no reasonable prospect of reconciliation, as codified under N.J.S.A.
+2A:34-2(i).

 Fault-based grounds remain available for spouses who choose to pursue them.
 These include adultery, extreme cruelty, desertion for 12 or more months, addiction, institutionalization, imprisonment, and deviant sexual conduct.
 While fault grounds can sometimes influence the court’s decisions on alimony or property division, most New Jersey divorces proceed on the no-fault track because it avoids the burden of proving specific misconduct.